 - Your breeder should be available to you to answer any questions you may have throughout your dogue’s entire lifetime.

 - If the breeder appears to be hiding anything, keep looking for a different breeder.
-Dishonesty can be extremely costly in this breed
+Dishonesty can be extremely costly in this breed.
+Ask lots of questions!!

 - If you are not looking specifically for a puppy, look into adopting an adult.
 Some breeders re-home their adults. there are also Dogue de Bordeaux Rescues.
 They have wonderful dogs in their programs who are looking for a second chance at love, something every DDB deserves.